 Gallbladder Ejection Fraction

-A gallbladder ejection fraction test may be done to see how much bile leaves the gallbladder when it contracts (squeezes) and empties.
-This test may also be called cholecystokinin-choleskintigraphy, or CCK-CS.
-The gallbladder is a sac that holds bile coming from the liver.
-The body uses bile to help digest (break down) the fats that you eat.
-The gallbladder, liver, bile duct, cystic duct, and common bile duct are parts of the hepatobiliary system.
+A gallbladder ejection fraction is a test to see how much bile leaves your gallbladder when it contracts and empties.
+The gallbladder holds bile from the liver.
+Your body uses bile to help digest the fats you eat.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.